Integrating Value-Based Pricing into your Accounting Proposals

 • Reduced or waived setup fees

-This tiered approach exemplifies examples of value-based pricing in CPA proposals that give clients clear choices.
+This tiered approach shows value-based pricing in accounting proposals and gives clients clear choices.

 When presenting to potential clients: